Lifting Children & Families Out of Deep Poverty

 Raising RI Coalition Legislative Priorities

-Our legislative champions Senator Melissa Murray and Representative Arthur Handy will introduce legislation to increase the RI Works benefit amount and expand coverage to all vulnerable Rhode Islanders.
-These bill will accomplish the following:
+Our legislative champions Senator Melissa Murray (SB-2828, SB-2843) and Representative Arthur Handy (HB-7689, HB-7690, & HB-7797) have introduced legislation to increase the RI Works benefit amount and expand coverage to all vulnerable Rhode Islanders.
+These bills will accomplish the following:

 Protect Rhode Island’s poorest children and families from inflation